Distributive-Network/.github/profile/README.md

 -->

-We're [Distributive](https://distributive.network/), the creator of the Distributive Compute Protocol (DCP).
-A web standard for matching supply and demand for compute to enable everyone, from academia to industry, to access easy, affordable and abundant computing resources to power their AI, data analytics, and research computing solutions.
+We're [Distributive](https://distributive.network/), the creator of the Distributive Compute Platform (DCP), a distributed computing and payments framework built on modern web technologies to create secure and scalable CPU and GPU marketplaces.